San Diego Wet Reckless Attorneys

 Deciding whether or not to accept a wet reckless plea is not a decision that should be made without the help of a San Diego criminal defense lawyer.
 These pleas are only offered when the prosecution thinks its case is not strong enough to win a DUI conviction.
 An attorney can examine your case and let you know if the charges stand a good chance of being dismissed, or if a wet reckless plea will be beneficial to you.

-If you have been charged with DUI in North County, call jD LAW, P.C. today at (760) 630-2000.
-Lead attorney James N. Dicks will review your case, advise you on the best course of action, and fight for your rights every step of the way.
+If you have been charged with DUI in North County, contact jD Law Criminal Defense Attorneys.
+Lead attorney James N. Dicks is a board-certified criminal law specialist who will review your case, advise you on the best course of action, and fight for your rights every step of the way.
 Do not take on the arduous task of handling your defense alone.
-Call the team that can help.
+Call the team that can help at (760) 630-2000.

 Don’t Waste Any Time!